lesleycw/f5-xc-aws-lab/lab.rst

 have NOT received an email from our system you may need to provide an alternate email address that we can use for the purposes of this lab.

-F5 Dsitributed Cloud Console is a SaaS control-plane for services that provides a UI and API for managing network, security, and compute services.
+F5 Distributed Cloud Console is a SaaS control-plane for services that provides a UI and API for managing network, security, and compute services.
 F5 Distributed Cloud Console can manage "sites" in existing on-prem data centers and sites in AWS, Azure, and GCP cloud environments.